r-clarkson/Notepad/README.md

 HW2
 ***
 Checkpoint 2: The program is a little buggy, but core aspects of the note adding feature are working.
 Dictation and URL tracking have also been implemented.
 We have done the travis build and added a gitignore as well.
 After we get aspects of each feature working the main goal will be to clean up our code and get the program running smoothly.

+Commands that will currently work: add -d, add -i, filepath, all search options.
+The quit option works as well.
+Commands that need to be added: delete options and add -t.